jobisoft/TbSync/common/README.md

 **Purity rule for `changelog-core.mjs`:** nothing in it may touch storage, the network, `browser.*`, or the clock — `now` is injected by the caller.
-That is what lets the host run the state machine over `folder.changelog` while a provider runs the identical machine over its own storage, and what makes it testable with plain `node --test`.
+That is what lets every provider run the identical state machine over its own storage, and what makes it testable with plain `node --test`.

 ## `test-harness/` → `test/vendor/`, and never ships